My retirement options – DB Section

 The Plan will use early retirement factors to calculate how much pension you will be due.

-If you’d like to retire early and start to take your benefits, you should contact the Plan Administrators, Buck, for an early retirement quote to understand what this means for you.
+If you’d like to retire early and start to take your benefits, you should contact the Plan Administrators, Gallagher, for an early retirement quote to understand what this means for you.

 When you receive your pension benefits through the Plan, they will be taxed through the PAYE system.